 Authors should consult Springer’s authors’ guidelines and use their proceedings templates, either for latex or for Word, for the preparation of their papers (Springer’s proceedings LaTeX templates are available in Overleaf).
+A paper should be 12–15+ pages long (of Springer format).
+Papers longer than 15 pages can be accepted, if justified by the quality of the content.
 Springer encourages authors to include their ORCIDs in their papers.
 In addition, the corresponding author of each paper, acting on behalf of all of the authors of that paper, must complete and sign a Consent-to-Publish form.
 The corresponding author signing the copyright form should match the corresponding author marked on the paper.
 Once the files have been sent to Springer, changes relating to the authorship of the papers cannot be made.

 All paper submissions will be handled through the Easy Chair conference management system.
 If you have used this system before, you can use the same username and password.
 If this is your first time using EasyChair, you will need to register for an account by clicking "create an account" link.
 Upon completion of registration, you will get a notification email from the system and you are ready for submitting your paper.
 You can upload and re-upload the paper to the system by the submission due date.
 For any request, please contact : Soumaya Dahi, Dr. University of Carthage, Tunisia Sabra Mabrouk, Dr. University of Carthage, Tunisia

 The accepted papers for publication must have between 12 and 20 pages.